He’s the youngest Chief in his First Nation’s history. Now he’s leading their fight against climate change.

 [Pakistan’s mission to plant 10 billion trees across the country, in photos]

 These projects would help bear the electric load in winter, when the sun may shine for mere minutes each day, and would be another major step in weening the town off diesel.
 But the process will take time, and it will probably encounter snags.
-That was certainly the case with Sree Vyàa.
+That was certainly the case with Sree Vyah.

 One early iteration had moving solar panels to track the sun, but the test installation kept freezing.
 And just when funding materialized, the coronavirus pandemic hit.
 Parts and people became difficult to find as the community went into lockdown.
 It took until this August for the system to reach full commercial operation.

-The final pieces that workers installed were the batteries, which sit in a trailer with “Sree Vyàa” painted across the side.
+The final pieces that workers installed were the batteries,.
 There is enough storage capacity to power the town for about an hour, as it switches between renewable and fossil fuels.

-Standing at the solar farm, Old Crow’s diesel generators whirred noticeably in the background.
+Standing at the solar array, Old Crow’s diesel generators whirred noticeably in the background.
 The snow and clouds were cutting into the panels’ effectiveness.
 Other days are better though, and over the last few months the system has been so productive that it’s enabled an average of about nine hours of diesel-free time per day.

 The generators initially went quiet on August 2.
 Aside from maintenance, it was the first time they had shut off in more than half a century.